Motion to Deem Facts Admitted

 5

-Fee Waiver: If you are receiving government benefits such as Medi-Cal or are otherwise qualified because of low income, you may qualify for a fee waiver.
-If you applied for one when you filed the case, there will be no fee.
-If you have not yet applied for a fee waiver, turn the fee waiver request forms in with the motion instead of a fee payment.
+Fee Waiver: If you are receiving government benefits such as Medi-Cal or are otherwise qualified because of low income, you can apply for a fee waiver.
+If you do not yet have a fee waiver, turn the fee waiver request forms in with the motion instead of a fee payment.
 For more information, see our Step-by-Step guide on Fee Waivers.

 6